imperva/dsfkit/README.md

 Please note that when running the deployment with a custom 'deployment_name' variable, you should ensure that the corresponding condition in the AWS permissions of the user who runs the deployment reflects the new custom variable.</br></br>
 **NOTE:** The permissions specified in option 2 are irrelevant for customers who prefer to use their own network objects, such as VPC, NAT Gateway, Internet Gateway, etc.

+# Security Groups

+If you are running an installation example and want to provide your own security groups as variables, you can find samples of the required security groups rules here - [Security Groups samples](/security_groups_samples).

 # Undeployment